usecallmanagernz/services/README.md

 * `/directory/79xx` - 7900 series need MenuItem before loading /directory.
 * `/information` - 7900 series Info button phone help.
 * `/problem-report` - 7800 and 8800 series problem report upload.
+* /quality-report - Record information when QRT in selected.

 Settings for the application are loaded from `config.yml`, the location of this file can be changed by setting the `SERVICES_CONFIG` environment